-2.4.3.1 The description of the existing Marine and Coastal Processes environment is described in detail within Volume 7B, Appendix 2-1: Marine and Coastal Processes Baseline Technical Report and a summary provided in the following sections.
-This has been achieved through the combined analysis of site specific survey data (including metocean and geophysical), information previously collected to inform the construction and operation of nearby OWFs including the Moray East, Moray West and Beatrice OWFs Moray Firth (as shown in Figure 2-1) and data collected as part of the regional coastal and seabed monitoring programmes.
+2.4.3.1 The Baseline environment description across the study area is described in detail within Volume 7B, Appendix 2-1: Marine and Coastal Processes Baseline Technical Report and a summary provided in the following sections.
+This has been achieved through the combined analysis of site specific survey data (including metocean and geophysical), information previously collected to inform the construction and operation of nearby OWFs including Moray East and Moray West (as shown in Figure 2-1) and data collected as part of the regional coastal and seabed monitoring programmes.